Delete-Button/Pi-Sync/README.md

 - Make sure to check the `~/.ssh/` folder on both the _remote_ and _host_ machines

-- If the script fails at the `crontab` section, confrim what is in the crontab file by typing `crontab -l > runTab` then `nano runTab` if there is a new entry then delete the line using nano, then type `crontab runTab`
+- If the script fails at the `crontab` section, confirm what is in the crontab file by typing `crontab -l > runTab` then `nano runTab` if there is a new entry then delete the line using nano, then type `crontab runTab`